open-telemetry/oteps/text/0094-metric-instrument-terminology.md

 ## Explanation

-The following table explains this set of proposals.
+The following table summarizes the four synchronous instruments and three asynchronous instruments that will be standardized as a result of this set of proposals.

 | Existing name | OTEP 93 name       | Final name         | Sync or Async | Default Aggregation | Rate support |
 | ------------- | ------------------ | ------------------ | ----------- | ---------- | ---- |